sedostheatre/sedos.co.uk/input/shows/2020-working-a-musical.md

 *Working* is a delightfully funny and thoroughly touching musical which explores what goes through the minds of everyday people - from construction workers and waitresses to firemen, secretaries and cleaning women.
 It showcases the individuals' occupations and also laments their lost hopes and dreams - taking the average worker's viewpoint and showing that he or she is anything but average.

+Due to the Covid-19 postponement, we are seeking two or three new cast members to play female-identifying roles.
+We’d love to see as many people at auditions as possible, please visit [our auditions page for more details](https://sedos.co.uk/events/working-auditions), and contact [working@sedos.co.uk](<>) if you have any questions.

 **WORKING: A MUSICAL**\
 Adapted by **NINA FASO** and **STEPHEN SCHWARTZ**\
 With additional contributions by **GORDON GREENBERG**